theriex/itsip/README.md

     keyword and rating specifications.
-If you specify your membic email and password in *itsipConfig.txt*, then membics for your favorite tracks will be automatically created/updated by a call through to *itsipUpload*.
+If you specify your membic email and password in *itsipConfig.txt*, then membics for your favorite tracks will be automatically created/updated by a call through to *itsipUpload* when you rebuild the list.

   - **itsipExport** copies the tracks from a playlist into a folder of your choice along with an .m3u file.
+Primarily useful for porting a playlist to an Android phone or a memory stick.

   - **itsipTransport** writes rating, volume adjustment, and comment data for all of your songs out to itsipTransport.dat, or reads from itsipTransport.dat to import settings into iTunes.

-Once you have categorized tracks, you can generate a new playlist for any situation simply by selecting what keywords should be included and what should not.
-You can export playlists and associated tracks to a separate folder, and you can export your ratings and categorizations to a flat file to move to another computer.

 How itsip works:
 ---------------